What am I koan & tools for exploration

 When I was at the zen center, my teacher gave me the “what am I” koan.
 I worked on it the usual Rinzai way, repeating it to myself with great intensity and otherwise not knowing what to do with it.
 It does fuel motivation and intention, which is very helpful, but it was also an exercise in spinning my wheels.

-Along with giving someone the “what am I” koan, it is helpful to offer a few tools and show how to use them…!
+Along with giving someone the “what am I” koan, it is helpful to offer a few tools and pointers on how to use them…!
 After all, that is how we do it in any other area of life.

 If I ask someone to dig a ditch, I show him or her the tool shed and where the shovels are, I’ll point out where the ditch is going, and if needed, I’ll give enough instructions to get the person started.